 Insider Ownership Of Alturas Minerals

-Shareholders would probably be interested to learn that insiders own shares in Alturas Minerals Corp..
-As individuals, the insiders collectively own CA$86k worth of the CA$1.4m company.
+Our most recent data indicates that insiders own some shares in Alturas Minerals Corp..
+In their own names, insiders own CA$130k worth of stock in the CA$2.2m company.
 This shows at least some alignment, but I usually like to see larger insider holdings.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership

-The general public, who are mostly retail investors, collectively hold 79% of Alturas Minerals shares.
-This size of ownership gives retail investors collective power.
-They can and probably do influence decisions on executive compensation, dividend policies and proposed business acquisitions.
+The general public, who are mostly retail investors, collectively hold 90% of Alturas Minerals shares.
+This level of ownership gives retail investors the power to sway key policy decisions such as board composition, executive compensation, and the dividend payout ratio.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.